-The next morning sees you visiting one of the most astonishing royal citadels on the entire island.
+Day five sees you climbing one of the most astonishing royal citadels on the entire island.
 Sigiriya is a rock fortress of unusual beauty, rising 200 metres above the jungle on the monumental Lion Rock.
-It’s a daunting climb, but on the way you’ll pass the mirror wall and frescoes of the heavenly maidens.
-And at the top are the remains of the palace and sensational panoramic views.
-In the afternoon you’ll have another – less challenging – climb to the most impressive of Sri Lanka’s cave temples at Dambulla.
-Expect five caves containing 150 images of Buddha – the largest being a colossal, rock-carved statue spanning 14 metres.
+On the way up you’ll pass the frescoes of the ‘Heavenly Maidens’, and at the top you’ll find the remains of the palace as well as sensational panoramic views.
+In the afternoon you’ll have the opportunity to go on a safari in Minneriya National Park (or an alternative if the water levels are high) which is famed for its large herds of wild elephant.

-Today a six and a half hour drive takes you to Sri Lanka’s forgotten National Park.
+Today a four-hour drive brings you to Sri Lanka’s forgotten National Park.
 Gal Oya has the country’s largest lake and invites you to take an unforgettable boat safari to see swimming elephants and all manner of birds and wildlife at the water’s edge.
 Crocodiles bask in the shallows or on the mud banks, watching as deer warily come down to drink.